sybrew/hover-highlights/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Adds custom CSS to the Gutenberg editor to highlight blocks on hover and focus.
+Adds custom CSS to the Gutenberg editor to highlight blocks on hover and remove highlighting on focus.

 == Description ==

-This plugin adds custom CSS to the Gutenberg editor to highlight blocks on hover and focus.
+This plugin adds custom CSS to the Gutenberg editor to highlight blocks on hover and remove highlighting on focus.

 == Installation ==